UniversalDependencies/docs/_pal/dep/nsubj.md

 udver: '2'
 ---

 The nominal subject relation is used for nouns, pronouns, and proper names.
 In the ergative construction the so-called A participant is taken as the subject.
 If the ergative construction received a passive reading, the object is annotated as `nsubj:pass`.
 Clausal subjects are annotated as `csubj`.
 Subjects of clausal predicates are annotated as `nsubj:outer`.
+In a possessive construction, the possessum is encoded as subject and the possessor as an oblique.

 Note that subjects are frequently omitted.
 Expletive subjects have not been identified so far.

 - "And so, the gods have created the dogs and flyers (the birds) according to their nature as carrion eaters."
 ~~~ sdparse